Carry Propagation in Multiplication by Constants

-For $k\le k_1$, we again define $k_0$ by (2.3), and begin by assuming that $k\ge k_0$ (as well as $k\le k_1$).
-Using (M-2) and Markov's inequality, the probability that any marginal $k$-block is active is at most $(3d+1)2^{2d}/2^k = O(\log n/n)$.
+and begin by assuming that $k\ge k_0$ (as well as $k\le k_1$).
+Using (M-2) and Markov's inequality, the probability that any marginal $k$-block is active is at most $3d2^d/2^k = O(\log n/n)$.
 Thus we may ignore marginal $k$-blocks, and turn our attention to estimating the probability of the event $E'_{n,k}$ that some central $k$-block is active.
 For this, we shall again use inclusion-exclusion:

 where the sum is over all lists $(B_1,\ldots,B_j)$ of $j$ central $k$-blocks, with $B_{i+1}$ to the right of $B_i$ for $1\le i\le j-1$.
 By (M-3), we may also assume that $B_1,\ldots,B_j$ are pairwise non-overlapping.